 The strongest materials for the front and back doors are hardwood, steel and fibreglass – which is why composite doors are leading the market in durable door technology.
 Manufactured with security firmly in mind, our high-quality and high-security composite doors feature a high-density foam core door slab within a steel-reinforced uPVC frame and an impact-resistant GRP skin (aka fibreglass).
-Combined with the sought-after Secured by Design police accreditation and market-leading high-performance multi-point locks, if you’re looking for strength then composite doors are your best bet for heightened home security.
+Combined with market-leading high-performance multi-point locks, if you’re looking for strength then composite doors are your best bet for heightened home security.

 What’s the best way to prevent break-ins?